dylanmcdiarmid/virtual-dom-docs-wip/widget.md

 The HTMLElement associated with the widget that will be removed

 ## Full Example
-This example demonstrates one way to pass local component state and use `init`, `update`, and `destroy` to create widget that counts each time it tries to update, only showing the odd numbers.
+This example demonstrates one way to pass local component state and use `init`, `update`, and `destroy` to create a widget that counts each time it tries to update, only showing the odd numbers.

 ```javascript
 diff = require("vtree/diff")